 Indeed, communication is the primary key factor in building healthy relationships between recruiting team and hiring managers.
-Therefore, the best way to streamline communication is to employ collaborative hiring software such as Applicant Tracking System to facilitate smoother communication through personalised communication portals.
+Therefore, the best way to streamline communication is to employ a collaborative Talent Acquisition Platform, such as Applicant Tracking System, to facilitate smoother communication through personalised communication portals.
 This way, the team can reduce lengthy and formal email conversations, and every team member can communicate in one place.

 Also, in human-level efforts, recruiters must regularly interact with the hiring managers and update them about the process flow.
 So, they get the feedback of the hiring managers to smoothly run the hiring process.